You publish 20,000 clean patches, but one goes wrong and you're a PC-crippler forever

 Malwarebytes pushed a patch, then a patch for the patch

-Security software vendor Malwarebytes has overwritten two updates to its products and apologised to users who found their machines turned into near-bricks.
+Security software maker Malwarebytes has emitted two product updates and apologised to users – after its code turned their machines into near-bricks.

 The problem started with a production update the company pushed out last Friday, which sent users to their keyboards complaining of excessive RAM and CPU consumption.